 ChillX AutoEgg Self-Cleaning Litter Box Review Video

 We first became aware of the ChillX AutoEgg after receiving numerous requests that we review it, both here and on the All About Cats YouTube channel.
-This new entrant to the automatic litter box market is a stylish egg-shaped litter box that is marketed as a safe, quiet, and stylish alternative to other self-cleaning boxes.
+This new entrant to the automatic litter box market is marketed as a safe, quiet, and stylish alternative to other self-cleaning boxes.

 Unboxing And Assembly

 The ChillX comes in a large box with all the parts needed to assemble.
 The litter box itself comes in two pieces and you’ll have to put everything together.
-Also included in the box is a scooper, a roll of biodegradable waste, receptible liners as well as a start-up guide to help with assembly and operation.
+Also included in the box is a scooper, a roll of biodegradable waste receptacle liners, and a start-up guide to help with assembly and operation.

 The two pieces of this litter box include the base with the motor and rake mechanism, along with the top cover portion, which is designed to snap onto the base.